liaochengle/liaochengle.github.io/content/post/myFirstBlog.md

 I loved you so sincerely, so fondly,
 Likewise may someone love you next.

 Do I entice you?
 Do I speak you fair?
 Or, rather, do I not in plainest truth tell you
 I do not nor I cannot love you.

 I sincerely hope we can be closer, if not, I must confess that I will always, always have feelings for you.
-I have liked you, for years.
+I have liked you, for years 裴弈然.
+It's so long that I even forgot why I started at the first time, but that might be the point though, to admit that I still don't know.